 We all want to age well, and one of the keys is limiting and reducing inflammation as much as possible.
 Here are 4 things we limit or avoid to keep skin feeling happy and looking healthy.

 Perfume and Fragrance

-Exfoliation is really important for encouraging cellular turnover and exposing fresh glowing skin, but you can definitely over do it.
-Over exfoliating can stress the skin and compromise its natural protective barrier and lipid function, resulting in more oil production and/or sensitivity and inflammation.
-Exfoliating 1-3 times a week is usually enough to keep everything glowing.
-Check your moisturizer and serum products as well to ensure you are not unknowingly applying acids, retinol and other exfoliants on top of your regular peel or exfoliant.
+Exfoliation is essential for encouraging cellular turnover and exposing fresh, glowing skin, but you can definitely overdo it.
+Over-exfoliating can stress the skin and compromise its natural protective barrier and lipid function, resulting in more oil production and/or sensitivity and inflammation.
+Gently exfoliating 1-3 times a week is usually enough to keep everything glowing.
+Check your moisturizer and serum products to ensure you are not unknowingly applying acids, retinol and other exfoliants on top of your regular peel or exfoliant.

 A common cause of rash, itchiness and irritation is the chemical SPF found in many skin care products.
 There are potential issues with damaging free radicals as well.
-When it comes to our face we are very particular and always recommend a mineral based zinc oxide / titanium dioxide product that can be applied separately from our skin care.
-You're more likely to apply the correct amount of SPF as well by using designated sun protection.
+When it comes to our face, we are very particular and always recommend a mineral-based zinc oxide / titanium dioxide product that can be applied separately from our skin care.
+You're more likely to apply the correct amount of SPF by using designated sun protection (instead of a moisturizer with SPF).
 We would never use Octinoxate, Oxybenzone, Avobenzone, Ensulizole, etc on our face.

-While this is a short list, it gets things started.
+This is a short list, but it gets things started.
 Always be aware of what you're putting on your skin, and you'll look glowing and amazing for years to come!